Why It Works

 Using a mortar and pestle, pound the garlic to a paste.

 Add pine nuts and continue to crush with pestle, smashing and grinding them, until a sticky, only slightly chunky, beige paste forms.

 Add basil leaves, a handful at a time, and pound and grind against the walls of the mortar.
+Add pinch of salt with each handful to act as an abrasive.
 Continue until all basil leaves have been crushed to fine bits.